-4. Malak-Messenger of YHVH, translated angel.
-All angels are messengers of YHVH and do His will.
+4. Malak is a Messenger of YHVH.
+Translated angel and messenger, all angels are messengers of YHVH and do His will.
 He Is Sovereign over All, including both good and bad.
 Angels are sent to test, discipline, guide, guard, protect, destroy, etc….Isaiah 37:36;1 Chronicles 21:15; Galatians 1:8.

 Origin of the name Lucifer

 5. Helel-Shining one, translated into Latin as Lucifer.
 Lucifer was a common name until it became associated with evil.
-This name means shining one but also carries with it the Roman pagan meaning of Morning star and Son of dawn, see Jupiter and Venus mythology.
+This name means shining one but also carries with it the Roman pagan meaning of Morning star and Son of dawn.
+See Mythology; Jupiter and Venus.

 Original Hebrew has no teaching of a beautiful choir leading angel named Lucifer.
 Although English translations insert Lucifer, Satan, the Devil, the Serpent and the Dragon as the name for this angel, it is an angel of YHVH and under His complete control.

 (In complete contrast to the Hebraic view, the Westernized idea of Lucifer is that of an almost equal power to YHVH.
 This is the story I grew up believing.
 After deceiving a third of the angels into overthrowing their Creator’s heavenly Kingdom these revolting angels were cast to the earth to have a try at deceiving mankind.
 Their only goal is revenge, knowing their fate is eternal hell-fire.
 This is the reason they work day and night against YHVH, in order to take as many of us as possible with them, Isaiah 14:12; Revelation 12:9.)

 There are a mess of names in the New Testament describing Nachash, the “dragon or serpent called the devil or satan, will be bound for a thousand years.”
 Revelation 20:2